G Suite email sending limits

 If you exceed the G Suite email sending limits, you may see an error message such as:

 - You have reached a limit for sending email

 - You exceeded the maximum recipients

-To keep our systems healthy and your accounts safe, Google Apps limits the amount of mail one user can send.
+To keep our systems healthy and your accounts safe, G Suite limits the amount of mail one user can send.
 Limits restrict the number of messages sent per day and the number of recipients per message.
-After reaching one of these limits, a user can't send new messages for up to 24 hours, but they can still access their account and receive incoming email.
+After reaching one of these limits, a user can't send new messages for up to 24 hours after the limit was exceeded, but they can still access their account and receive incoming email.

 These limits may change without notice to protect Google's infrastructure.
 Limits per day are applied over a rolling 24-hour period rather than a set time of day.

 The following sending limits apply:

 |Messages per day||Daily sending limit*||2,000 (500 for trial accounts)|

 |Messages auto-forwarded||Messages automatically forwarded from another account; not included in the daily sending limit||10,000|